Uskoks: Legacy

 Today, a historical unit of uskoks called Kliški uskoci ("Uskoks of Klis" | "Historical Unit Kliški uskoci") exists as a ceremonial regiment in honour of the national legacy of uskoks in Croatia.
 The unit of Klis Uskoks is founded by Croatian war veterans.
 After the Croatian War for Independence, the former soldiers wanted to revitalize the historical and cultural heritage of Klis, the town whose bloody history gave much inspiration during the war.
 The veterans participate in historical and cultural events to renew the memory of the Uskoks of Klis.
 They were among the six historic Croatian military units represented at the funeral of Otto von Habsburg in July 2011.

 One Special Forces unit of Special Operations Command of Croatian Armed Forces is called Commando Uskok Company (Komando uskočka satnija).

+USKOK is also the Croatian abbreviation for the Office for the Suppression of Corruption and Organised Crime.
+The Office is a special state attorney office specialised for the prosecution of corruption and organised crime.
+Its seat is in Zagreb and it is competent for the entire territory of the Republic of Croatia.